flux-framework/flux-docs/faqs.rst

 check that Settings →  Edit →  Profile →  Advanced →  Encoding: Default
 Character Encoding is set to ``UTF-8``, not ``ISO8859-1``.

-Does flux run on a mac?
+Does flux run on a Mac?
 =======================

 Not yet.
 We have an open `issue <https://github.com/flux-framework/flux-core/issues/2892>`_